 This timestamp refers to the beginning of the start bit.
 If this feature is implemented it is recommended the command station send this packet once approximately every 30 seconds to ensure adequate synchronization.

-2.3.5.4 CCCCC = 11101: Binary State Control Instruction short form
+2.3.5.4 GGGGG = 11101: Binary State Control Instruction short form

 Sub-instruction “11101” is a two byte instruction and provides for control of one of 127 binary states within the decoder.
 The single byte following this instruction byte has the format DLLLLLLL.